Content from What is Web Scraping?

 </html>

-If you save that text in a file with a .html extension —using a simple text editor like Notepad on Windows or TextEdit on macOS— and open it in your web browser, the browser will interpret the markup language and display a nicely formatted web page.
+This text has been saved with a .html extension, SampleWebpageCode.html.
+If you open it in your web browser, the browser will interpret the markup language and display a nicely formatted web page as below.

 When you open an HTML file in your browser, what it’s really doing is